JuliusHuizing/BigDataProject/README.md

 ```

 ## 🚀 **Quick Start**
-The quickest way to get started is to ensure you can successfully run both the default trainining and prediction pipelines.
+The quickest way to get started is to ensure you can successfully run both the default trainining and prediction modules.
 After having installed the dependencies and activated a Poetry shell, you can run the following commands to run both using the default conifuration:

 ```bash
 # run the full training pipeline, from data collection to saving the model